Alessiorloreti/alessiorloreti.com/_posts/2016-07-16-Midtown-Exploring.markdown

 .........................................................................................................................................

 My buddy Jon texted me Friday afternoon to see if I was down to go out that night and take photos.
-I had been itching to get out and get some good shots of Midtown, so I texted him back and we made a plan for that night.
+I had been itching to get out and get some good of Midtown, so I texted him back and we made a plan for that night.

 Our first stop was Colony Square on Peachtree Street between 14th & 15th streets.
 Within the last year the owners have put a lot of money into the development, so we walked around checking out the new additions.
 I had seen a cool spiral staircase there before, so we went and